TaupeMist/Taupemist/ResourceStaking.md

 When a staking position request is submitted, a maturity period of a pre-defined length will begin.
 The newly updated staking position is not effective or valid until the position has matured i.e the maturity period has concluded.

-Once a member's staking position has matured, they can access the represented resources anytime they wish through Taupemist's services/features.
+Once a member's staking position has matured and has been processed, a Resource Staking Summary will be published as a comment on the steem blockchain, at which point they can access the represented resources anytime they wish through Taupemist's services/features.

 ### How do I submit a staking position request?
 ##### A staking position request is composed of one single field.